hchiam/console-log-element/README.md

 - Submit `"x"` to hide the interface.
 - Hit the up arrow to use your previous command.
 - To submit, hit the "Send command" button, or `Shift+Enter` or `Ctrl+Enter`.
+- Click on the output to expand/collapse it.

 ## Other links